 Central California Chapter Leader

-Originally from Bakersfield, California, Michael Figueroa was born to be an innovator in education, and CalSAC has helped equip and empower him for this work.
-Michael worked for the Kern County Superintendent of Schools to lead service-learning initiatives for both out-of-school and in-school settings.
-His service-learning program quickly became a state model and helped him view national service as a key strategy in public education.
+Originally from Bakersfield, California, Michael Figueroa worked for the Kern County Superintendent of Schools to lead service-learning initiatives for both out-of-school and in-school settings.
+With the help of CalSAC, he has become equipped and empowered to innovate in his field.
+His service-learning program, which emphasizes national service as a key strategy in public education, has quickly became a statewide model.
 Michael shares the following about his experiences with CalSAC’s programs:

 "I was working in Kern County when my relationship with CalSAC started.
 I applied to CalSAC’s training of trainers program and became certified.
 Shortly after, I became a leader and mentor for new trainers in the network."
 A few years later, Michael learned about CalSAC's Leadership Development Institute (LDI).
 He says, "I believed in CalSAC and their mission.
 Everything I heard aligned well with what I was hoping to do with my career.
 I ended up becoming part of the inaugural cohort for LDI."